 top of page

-Our Mission: to provide art experiences for all ages, and to offer support and creative opportunities for local artists.
+Our Mission is to provide art experiences for all ages and to offer support and creative opportunities for local artists.

-Our Vision: to cultivate an environment in which the Arts flourish, grow, and enrich our community.
+Our Vision is to cultivate an environment in which the Arts flourish, grow, and enrich our community.

 Meet the Board Members

-This refined group of folks keep the JCA running smoothly!
+This refined group of folks keeps the JCA running smoothly!
 If you see them around, be sure to thank them for keeping art alive in our town!

 Cay Gjertson